nodeschool/christchurch/README.md

 Welcome to the Christchurch, NZ chapter of nodeschool

 ## Website
-A website for the chapter will be up at [nodeschool.io/christchurch](http://nodeschool.io/christchurch) soon!
+A website for the chapter is now up at [nodeschool.io/christchurch](http://nodeschool.io/christchurch)

+## CHC js
+Nodeschool Christchurch events get run through the CHC.js meetup group, [become a member](http://www.meetup.com/CHC-JS)

 ## Chat room
 Chat with us on gitter at http://gitter.im/nodeschool/christchurch